The church lives in tension

 - Change both the means of communication, and also the message itself.
 I’d include in this grouping the majority of the emergent/emerging conversation.
 It’s clear to me now that classical theism doesn’t describe the views of many of the proponents of emergent/ing.
 Many would object to (or at least downplay) doctrines like: God’s impassibility, the penal-substitutionary theory of the atonement, and God’s foreknowledge and/or foreordination of that which is to come.
 Since these concepts (often thought to be cultural accretions owing the Greco-Roman origin of the early Christian church) seem to many emergent/ing folk to be insufficient to addressing our contemporary world they are essentially jettisoned.
 As with group number two, these folk work hard to create worship experiences that are participatory, aesthetically rich, and transformative.

 - Change the message, but not the means of communication.
-At first glance, you might be tempted to think that this should be an empty category.
+You might be tempted to think that this should be an empty category.
 It’s not.
 Most of the mainline churches have essentially revised the gospel message to be accessible to their conception of what (post)modern people want.
 However, few have changed the form of their worship beyond including ethnically diverse hymns in their hymnbooks and editing out masculine language.